uzgoren/girdap/README.md

 This project's aim is to develop object-oriented c++ libraries for solving conservation equations on a self-managed grid.

+#DISCLAIMER
-DISCLAIMER: This project is still in a early phase, expect to see bugs.
+This project is still in a early phase, expect to see bugs.

+#REQUIREMENTs
-REQUIREMENTs: C++ compiler that accepts C++11 standards
+C++ compiler that accepts C++11 standards

+#COMPILE
-COMPILE: use "mk" script (tested on Linux and Mac)
+use "mk" script (tested on Linux and Mac)

+#ACKNOWLEDGEMENT
+This work is part of a research project supported by a Marie Curie International Reintegration Grant within the 7th European Community Framework Programme.

 <!--
 #PRIORITIES:
 #1.
 Anisotropic mesh refinement for Quad/Hexa cells.